 - One image showing each exposed side of the building or environment must be included.

 - Site plan and floor plan as appropriate to the project, including North arrow and graphic scale, are required.
 Submissions in the object category are exempt from this requirement.

 - Captions must include photography credit and cardinal direction of exposed side.

 - Images may be edited to improve contrast ratio, color balance, and composition through cropping.
 Images may not be edited to add, remove, or alter any aspect or element of the project including its context.
 Images should represent the project as it exists in the built environment.
 Artistic composition must not confuse the jury as to the nature of the project.

 You will be required to upload a 24" x 36" exhibit board.
 You can download template examples here.
 This board will NOT be shown to the jury, however, it will be displayed publicly at the 2017 Small Projects Awards Party.
 You will find more specs included on the IMAGES tab of your submission.

 Additional Information Required

 - Project name and location (city, state, and country if outside the United States)

-- Construction costs either actual for built projects.
+- Construction costs.
 This information is to assist the judges and will not be published by AIA Chicago.